CentraleNantesRobotics/ping360_sonar/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 ## Overview

-A python ROS package for the [BlueRobotics] [Ping360] Sonar.
-The package has been tested under [ROS] melodic and Ubuntu 16.04.
-This code is mostly experimental, expect that it changes often.
+A ROS 2 package for the [BlueRobotics] [Ping360] Sonar.
+This code is being developped for Foxy.

-**Keywords:** ROS, package, ping360, ping360 emulator
+**Keywords:** ROS 2, package, ping360, ping360 emulator

 ### License